KelschLAB/NoSeMaze/Documentation/Guides/userGuide.md

 ### Introduction {#introduction-nsc}

-The NoSeMazeControl serves as a central control for the user to:
+The NoSeMaze software serves as a central hub for the user to:

 - start and stop experiment session,
+- create schedules for experiments
 - save and load experiment,
 - view some performance result,
 - and also configure the hardware interface.